icedteafrog/CreativeHousing/README.md

 node part is decompiled as the code was lost.

 ## How to (probably) use
-i have no fucking idea.
-Run these plugins, create your database tables, run the node runnable on your machine, and watch your machine's ram get eaten i guess?
+I have no fucking idea.
+Run these plugins, create your database tables, run the node runnable on your machine, and watch your machine's ram get eaten I guess?